barbeque/pc8801mkII-floppy-adapter/README.md

 # PC8801mkII floppy adapter
-This adapter is intended to allow an NEC PC8801mkII to use a 34-pin floppy drive such as a Gotek in lieu of its standard 5.25" floppy drive.
+This adapter is intended to allow an NEC PC8801mkII to use a 34-pin floppy drive such as a Gotek or standard 3.5" IBM PC drive in lieu of its original 5.25" floppy drive.

 ![Rendered concept image](render.png)